Goals and Objectives

 - Communicate goals on why student chose to attend SUNY Cortland

-- Discuss (orally or in writing) student experiences, hopes, and concerns about their transition into college (including how they are handling homesickness, responsibility, locus of control in handling problems, ability to seek out and receive help)
+- Discuss (orally or in writing) student experiences, hopes, and concerns about their transition into college

 - Balance curricular and co-curricular experiences